Dictionary of Revolutionary Marxism

 Jana Andolan-I was the mass movement in 1990 which ended the absolute monarchy and established a government which was nominally, at least, a constitutional democracy.
 It was also supposed to eliminate the

-Jana Andolan-II in 2006 which overthrew the King again and abolished the monarchy completely.
-This mass movement led to the “Seven-Party Alliance” which included the Communist Party of Nepal (Maoist) [now renamed the Unified Communist Party of Nepal (Maoist)] which had been leading a People’s War, and an agreement to end that war, merge the revolutionary army into the regular army, create a new constitution, and so forth.
+Jana Andolan-II in 2006 which overthrew the King again and this time abolished the monarchy completely.
+This mass movement also led to the “Seven-Party Alliance” which included the CPN (Maoist) [now renamed the Unified Communist Party of Nepal (Maoist)], and an agreement to end the People’s War, merge the revolutionary army into the regular army, create a new constitution, and so forth.

 JANATHANA SARKAR (or: JANATANA SARKAR)